Skip to content

 Function Behavior

-pm_runtime_put Schedules async suspend if count reaches 0
+pm_runtime_put Queues an async idle check if count reaches 0

 pm_runtime_put_noidle Decrements but does not trigger suspend